 The bank doesn’t offer this service for free, however.
 On top of the monthly payments that go towards paying down the loan, there is an interest rate applied to the amount of money that still has to be paid off.
 This interest rate is their fee for lending a buyer the money to purchase the property.
 Once the mortgage has been paid off, the buyer will typically have spent several thousand dollars extra in interest payments.

 When interest rates are low, more people are willing to take out a mortgage.
-This is because of their ability to repay them over time since the overall cost of buying a house will be lower due to less interest.
+This is because of their ability to repay them over time since the overall cost of buying a house will be lower due to less interest, explains Income Realty Corp.
 This, in turn, causes many people to go out and buy houses because of their increased purchasing power.
 Because of the increased amount of buyers, sellers are able to raise their prices for houses.
 Now, a bubble is forming.

 When this rush of people decides to borrow money from the bank, the bank now has a higher number of liabilities should the people they lent money to aren’t able to repay them, so they need to disincentivize taking out a loan.
 To do this, they raise interest rates.
 Now, people are less likely to take out a mortgage because the interest payments will make the final price to buy a house much too high.
 People who have their existing mortgages renewed under the new interest rate will also have to adjust their budget to make up for the increased cost of repaying their debts.